 Bad leadership: What it is, how it happens, why it matters (the book) – Critical Assessment and Personal Reaction

 “This book is about the dark side of the human condition.
 It paints leadership in shades of gray and in black.”
 “Bad Leadership” is the study of rigid, insular, intemperate, incompetent, callous, corrupt, and downright evil leaders throughout time.
-Not as a model of what to follow, but rather as a model of what characteristics in ourselves we should look out for and what characteristics we need to be on the lookout for in the leaders we choose to follow.
+Not as a model of what to follow but rather as a model of what characteristics in ourselves we should look out for and what characteristics we need to be on the lookout for in the leaders we choose to follow.

-Kellerman, the research director of the Center for Public Leadership at Harvard’s Kennedy School of Government, provides a no holds barred approach to the examination of the current and past leaders and reminds us that the human condition still applies to even the most powerful of leaders.
+Kellerman, the research director of the Center for Public Leadership at Harvard’s Kennedy School of Government, provides a no holds barred approach to the examination of current and past leaders and reminds us that the human condition still applies to even the most powerful of leaders.
 Perhaps that is the warning.

-Kellerman notes that while not always deliberate, power can and has been used in many ways that do significant harm and that regardless of the reason or intent when harm is done, it is often heavy and widespread affecting more than just the leader or the organization itself.
-Sometimes it can affect the community, the state, the nation or even the world.
+Kellerman notes that while not always deliberate, power can and has been used in many ways that do significant harm and that regardless of the reason or intent when harm is done, it is often heavy and widespread, affecting more than just the leader or the organization itself.
+Sometimes it can affect the community, the state, the nation, or even the world.

 Kellerman also argues that it is not entirely the fault of the leaders when this harm occurs.
 Much of the fault falls on the shoulders of the followers who accept or enable the actions or blindly follow and participate in the harmful acts.
-This could be due in large part to remaining willfully ignorant to the actions of their leader, or simply not understanding the full impact of the actions of which they are partaking.
+This could be due in large part to remaining willfully ignorant of the actions of their leader or simply not understanding the full impact of the actions of which they are partaking.

 Kellerman presents the idea that the leadership industry is an American idea and that American ideology has played a big role in the attitude and direction the industry has taken.
 In other words, perhaps the best way to describe this idea would be to expose “American exceptionalism” as the reason for this avoidance of the negative.
-As though the United States is “qualitatively different”, therefore our leaders and efforts are equally different.
-A sense of superiority tends to be the norm and this feeling is encouraged and often promoted via media and cinema.
+As though the United States is “qualitatively different,” therefore our leaders and efforts are equally different.
+A sense of superiority tends to be the norm, and this feeling is encouraged and often promoted via media and cinema.
 Kellerman might be alluding to the idea that classical conditioning has taken its toll.

 The text then breaks bad leadership down into categories and provides specific examples of each category: rigid leaders such as Vladimir Putin, insular leaders such as Bill Clinton, intemperate leaders such as Jesse Jackson, incompetent leaders such as Juan Antonio Samaranch, callous leaders such as Rudy Giuliani, corrupt leaders such as Andrew Fastow, and evil leaders such as Saddam Hussein.